shapeshed/shapeshed.com/content/posts/vim-statuslines.md

 ## Colour

 Colour is perhaps the hardest part to configure in statuslines.
 [The documentation][7] is harder to decipher here but offers the highlight colour names that may be used to change the colour of the statusline.
-These colors are named highlights so it is difficult to understand what the colour will be without playing around with them.
-The syntax for using these colors is as follows.
+These colors are named highlights and will vary with your colorscheme, you can preview all highlight groups with `:so $VIMRUNTIME/syntax/hitest.vim`.
+The syntax for using these color groups is as follows:

     set statusline=
     set statusline+=%#LineNr#